AnjuGopalkrishnan/pronunciation-evaluation-smc/README.md

 pip install -r .\requirements.txt
 ```

-2. Use /src/db_schema.sql and create a postgres db in the cloud
-3. Use the DB connection string and replace the string 'POSTGRES_DB_STRING_TO_BE_REPLACED' found inside /src/infra/db
+2. Use the DB connection string and replace the string 'POSTGRES_DB_STRING_TO_BE_REPLACED' found inside /src/infra/db
-4. cd into the src directory run this command:
+3. cd into the src directory run this command:

 ```
 python -m uvicorn main:app --reload